Replies to the Claims of Contradiction in the Quran

-It is true that verses 3:42-45 speak of several angels, while 19:17-21 speak of only one (Gabriel), however by reading these verses carefully we note that they speak of different events that took place at different times.
+It is true that verses 3:42-45 speak of several angels, while verses 19:17-21 speak of only one angel (Gabriel), however by reading these verses carefully we note that they speak of different events that took place at different times.

 A- We read in 3:44:

-"The angels said, "O Mary, God gives you good news: a Word from Him whose name is `The Messiah, Jesus the son of Mary.
-He will be prominent in this life and in the Hereafter, and one of those closest to Me" 3:45
+The angels said, "O Mary, God gives you news of a Word from Him whose name is the Messiah, Jesus the son of Mary, distinguished in this world and in the Hereafter, and among those brought near.
+3:45

-"He (Gabriel) said, "I am the messenger of your Lord, to grant you a pure son"
+He (Gabriel) said, "I am but the messenger of your Lord, to grant you a pure son."
+19:19

 After reading these verses it becomes evident that the assumed contradiction is a direct result of the author's poor understanding of the Quran.

-This claim is based on poor understanding of 6:22-24 …….. these 2 verses say:
+This claim is also based on poor understanding of 6:22-24.

 Having made this point, reading 4:42 does not present any contradiction.

-"On that day, those who disbelieved and disobeyed the messenger will wish that they were level with the ground; not a single utterance will they be able to hide from God" 4:42
+On that day, those who disbelieved and disobeyed the messenger will wish that they were level with the ground; they will not be able to conceal any utterance from God.
+4:42

 The assumed contradiction between verses 13-14 and between 39-40 is non existent since these two pairs of verses speak of different groups of people.

-1st Sentence : There are three cars in the garage, one on the right, one on the left and one in the front.
+Sentence 1: There are three cars in the garage, one on the right, one on the left and one in the front.

-2nd Sentence: The one on the right is green, the one on the left is black.
+Sentence 2: The one on the right is green, the one on the left is black.

-7. You will be stratified into three kinds.
+You will be sorted into three groups.

 Now when we read 90:17-20:

+We note that 90:18 speaks of the group described in 56:8. while 90:19 speaks of those described in 56:9.
 Nowhere do we read in this Surah that these two groups will be the only groups on the day.

 Whoever does an atom's weight of good will see it.
 99:7

 And whoever does an atom's weight of evil will see it.
 99:8

 These words say on Judgment Day we will be accountable for everything that we have done, there is no mention of any groups of people here.

-Let us first read 4:18
+Let us read 4:18

-"Not acceptable is the repentance of those who commit sins until death comes to them, then say, "Now I repent" 4:18
+Not acceptable is the repentance of those who commit bad deeds until death comes to one of them, then he says, "Now I have repented."
+4:18

-The claim of the author that in verses 10:90-92 Pharaoh was forgiven is again based on very poor understanding of Arabic, or due to the acquisition of a poor translation.
+The claim of the author that in verses 10:90-92 Pharaoh was forgiven is again based on poor understanding of Arabic, or due to the acquisition of a poor translation.
 Let us read these verses:

-"We delivered the Children of Israel across the sea.
-Pharaoh and his troops pursued them, aggressively and sinfully.
-When drowning became a reality for him, he said, "I believe that there is no god except the One in whom the Children of Israel have believed; I am a submitter"
+We delivered the Children of Israel across the sea then Pharaoh and his soldiers pursued them with hatred and aggression, then when he realised that he was drowning he said, "I believe that there is no god except the One in whom the Children of Israel have believed and I am one of the Muslims."

-Here God asserts that the body of Pharaoh (and not his life) was preserved to be set as an example for future generations.
+The words "We will preserve your body" confirm that body of Pharaoh (and not his life) was to be preserved and set as an example for future generations.
 We do know that at that time, the Egyptians were endowed with the exclusive knowledge of mummification.
-Today, Pharaoh's mummified body is on display at the Cairo Museum.
+Today, the body of Pharaoh (Ramsis II) is mummified and on display at the Cairo Museum in Egypt.